 1. Max Out Your Contributions

-Now is the time to check your retirement account contributions from 2021 and ensure that you’ve maxed them all out (if possible).
+Now is the time to check your retirement account contributions for 2023 and ensure that you’ve maxed them all out (if possible).
 If you haven’t, be sure to send in any additional contributions before the end of the year.

 The most important of these accounts is your 401(k).
-If you plan to max out your contribution for this tax-advantaged account, you have until December 31 to do so.
+If you plan to max out your contribution for this tax-advantaged account, you have until December 31st.

 In this discussion, you should cover things such as:

-- Savings rates: How much you hoped to save, how much you actually saved, and how that needs to change next year.
+- Savings rates: How much did you hope to save, how much did you save, and how does that need to change next year?

-- Cutting costs: Whether your family is overpaying for certain expenses (like utilities or things like cell phones and cable) and how to trim those down.
+- Cutting costs: Whether your family is overpaying for certain expenses (like utilities or cell phones and cable) and how to trim those down.

-Of course, each family’s situation is a bit different, but the idea is the same.
+Of course, each family’s situation is slightly different, but the idea is the same.
 This sit-down is not just helpful… it’s imperative.

 When you take the time to discuss money with your spouse and older children, you ensure everyone is on the same page.
 You’re also more likely to make real changes when you have numbers in front of you, versus setting lofty goals that sound good but aren’t defined or actionable.

-It’s easy to talk throughout the year about vague financial plans, like saving more money or buying a house.
+Throughout the year, it’s easy to talk about vague financial plans, like saving more money or buying a house.
 However, these goals can easily get lost in the everyday chaos.

 By sitting down for an hour each December to discuss the state of your family finances, you can improve the odds of meeting your targets.